gbdev/pandocs/content/Interrupts.md

 the corresponding bit in the IE register are set, otherwise the interrupt "waits" until both IME and IE allow its execution.

-### Interrupt Execution
+### Interrupt Handling

-Just before an interrupt is executed, the corresponding bit in the IF register is automatically reset by the CPU, and the IME flag is also reset (disabling any further interrupts until the program re-enables the interrupts, typically by using the RETI instruction), and the corresponding Interrupt Vector (which is one of the addresses in the range
+1. The IME flag and the IF bit corresponding to this interrupt are reset by the CPU, disabling any further interrupts until the program re-enables them, typically by using the RETI instruction.
+2. The corresponding interrupt vector (located at one of the addresses $0040, $0048, $0050, $0058, $0060,
-$0040-$0060, as shown in the IE and IF register descriptions [above](#ffff-ie-interrupt-enable-r-w)) is called.
+as shown in the IE and IF register descriptions [above](#ffff-ie-interrupt-enable-rw)) is called.

 ### Manually Requesting/Discarding Interrupts